JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 Randy's blank look didn't change.

-Lawrence realized that he would never leave this building.
+Batman realized that he would never leave this building.
 Even if his body left, now he would be tied to it forever.
 He breathed.
 He tried for that oceanic quality of breath, the susurration of the blue silk ribbons inscribed with his worries.
 It wouldn't come.

 "Come along now," Randy said, and pulled him down the corridor to the main door.
 It hissed as it opened and behind it was an old Securitat man, legs crossed painfully.
-Weak bladder, Lawrence knew.
+Weak bladder, Batman knew.

 #